↑

 I chose blackberries for this recipe but since they’re a bit tart even when they’re at their peak, I used a mixture of blackberries and blueberries, three times the blackberries to one amount of blueberries.
 Some nice lemon zest and juice for freshness.

-berries with sugar and flour in a bowl
+Berries with sugar and flour in white bowl

 The only other addition to the berries and lemon is a little sugar and flour.

-crust for berry galette after rolling out on floured surface
+Crust for galette after rolling out on floured surface

 I didn’t get a picture of the dough in the food processor but really, that step could not be simpler.
 You’ll, by the way, think that you’ve got way too much flour in the processor and that it’s never going to work, but several chunks of butter and some drizzles of ice water later, the food processor does its business and the dough starts to come together.
 I then turned it out and divided it into 3 equal pieces.
 I used my kitchen scale, but you can also eyeball it.
 Then on a floured surface I rolled out one of the pieces into a 13-inch “round”.
 As you can see, it doesn’t have to be perfectly round.